Deciphering enzymatic potential in metagenomic reads through DNA language model

 Listed in

-The microbial world plays a fundamental role in shaping Earth’s biosphere, steering global processes such as carbon and nitrogen cycling, soil rejuvenation, and ecological fortification.
-An overwhelming majority of microbial entities, however, remain unstudied.
+Earth’s microbial world plays a fundamental role in shaping the biosphere, steering global processes, soil rejuvenation, and ecological fortification.
+An overwhelming majority of microbial entities, however, remain un(der)studied.
 Metagenomics stands to elucidate this microbial “dark matter” by directly sequencing the microbial community DNA from environmental samples.
-Yet, our ability to explore these metagenomic sequences is limited to establishing their similarity to curated datasets of organisms or genes/proteins.
+Yet, our ability to explore metagenomic sequences is mostly limited to establishing their similarity to curated datasets of organisms or genes/proteins.
 Aside from the difficulties in establishing such similarity, the reference-based approaches, by definition, forgo discovery of any entities sufficiently unlike the reference collection.

-Presenting a paradigm shift, language model-based methods, offer promising avenues for reference-free analysis of meta-genomic reads.
-Here, we introduce two language models, a pretrained foundation model REMME, aimed at understanding the DNA context of metagenomic reads, and the finetuned REBEAN model for predicting the enzymatic potential encoded within the read-corresponding genes.
-By emphasizing function over gene identification, REBEAN is able to label known functions carried both by previously explored genes and by new (orphan) sequences.
-Furthermore, even though it is not explicitly trained to do so, REBEAN identifies the functionally relevant parts of a gene.
-Our comprehensive analysis highlights our models’ potential for metagenomic read annotation and unearthing of novel enzymes, thus enriching our understanding of microbial communities.
+Presenting a paradigm shift, language model-based methods, offer promising avenues for reference-free analysis of metagenomic reads.
+Here, we introduce two language models, a pretrained foundation model REMME, aimed at understanding the DNA context of metagenomic reads, and the fine-tuned REBEAN model for predicting the enzymatic potential encoded within the read-corresponding genes.
+By emphasizing function recognition over gene identification, REBEAN is able to label molecular functions carried both by previously explored genes and by new (orphan) sequences.
+Inherently, REBEAN identifies the functionally relevant parts of a gene even though it is not explicitly trained to do so.
+It thus expands enzymatic annotation of unassembled metagenomic reads from extreme environments while maintaining consistency with available annotation methods.
+Here, our comprehensive analysis highlights our models’ potential for metagenomic read annotation and unearthing of novel enzymes, thus enriching our understanding of microbial communities.